Today's Bible Reading: Romans 6

 Thinking and Reflecting

-Some have mistakenly argued that the death of the old person occurs prior to baptism ("we bury dead people"), but it seems better to understand Paul as saying that our death to sin occurs in our baptism and that newness of life results from our baptism, not before (vv.
+Some have argued that the death of the old person occurs prior to baptism ("we bury dead people"), but in the context it seems better to understand Paul as saying that our death to sin occurs in our baptism and that newness of life results from our baptism, not before (vv.
 1-4).
 Our participation in Christ's death through baptism is the basis of our certainty of participating with him in resurrection.

 The argument of vv.
 8-14 is complex but the conclusion is clear.
 Only grace can free us from the mastery of sin--law cannot.
 Law demands wages, but free gifts (v.
 23) are freely given and freely received, even though the result is commitment (slavery) to God (v.
 22).
 Paul apologizes for such a strong and imperfect illustration (v.
 19).
-The process set in motion by the free gift (grace) freely given and received is slavery to God, holiness, and eternal life.
+The process set in motion by the free gift (grace) freely given and received results in slavery to God, holiness, and eternal life.